-- Policy briefings are presented in times that they are useful in the policy cycle of policy makers.
+- Policy briefings are presented at times when they prove useful in the policy cycle of policy makers.
 After the completion of the project, the briefings will be made available as downloads on a dedicated location and on search engines.
-Their free availability on long term ensures that project results will be easily accessible for policy makers and can serve as a component of new policies related to river connectivity. - Workshops with direct stakeholders in the respective countries, with whom we would like to share the project results, are meant to inspire participants to continue the project after its end date in 2020.
-For example, we think of people working at national water authorities or specific changemakers from other target audiences. - Making the Barrier ATLAS easily and interactively accessible, so it will be the first site which people will visit when they are looking for information on river barriers.
-We aim to make the database accessible on the smartphone app, so people can check barriers in the field.
+Their free availability on long term ensures that project results will be easily accessible for policy makers and can serve as a component of new policies related to river connectivity. - Workshops with direct stakeholders in the respective countries, with whom we would like to share the project results, are mean to inspire participants to continue the project, also after 2020.
+For example, we think of people working at national water authorities or specific change makers from other target audiences. - Making the Atlas easily and interactive accessible, so it will be the first site which people will visit when they are looking for information on river barriers.
+We will try to make the databased accessible on the smart app, so people can check barriers in the field.
 That will be an added value which currently does not exist in the market.
-In order to best exploit the Barrier Atlas developed during the AMBER project, it is proposed that after the completion of the project, the atlas will stay available in a dedicated location along with the corresponding databases.
+In order to best exploit the Barrier Atlas developed during the AMBER project, it is proposed that after the completion of the project, the atlas will stay available on a dedicated location along with their corresponding databases.
 Also, the connection with the smartphone app will remain to ensure the atlas can continue to be fed data from users in the field.
-After the completion of the project, the smartphone app will be made freely available as a download in the google play store (android) and the apple store (IOS).
-Long term support of the app will be secured during its production and funding provided from the AMBER budget.
+After the completion of the project, the smartphone app will be made freely available as download in the google play store (android) and the apple store (IOS).
+Long term support of the App will be secured during its production and funding provided from the AMBER budget.
 After the completion of the project, the citizen science program shall be continued by the WFMF, provided time and funding permit.
 This will ensure the citizen scientists stay active, involved and motivated. - Creating Decision Support Tools that explicitly recognise the existence of local adaptation, making it possible to restore connectivity at the catchment scale whilst acting locally.
 Such tools are currently missing. - Free availability of peer-reviewed publications.
-In order to best exploit the peer-reviewed publications developed during the AMBER project, it is proposed that after the completion of the project, the publications will be made available as downloads in a dedicated location and on scientific search engines.
-Free, long-term availability ensures that project results will be easily accessible for other scientists and researchers and that the project results function as a basis for future top-level research on river connectivity.
+In order to best exploit the peer-reviewed publications developed during the AMBER project, it is proposed that after the completion of the project, the publications will be made available as downloads on a dedicated location and on scientific search engines.
+Their free availability on long term ensures that project results will be easily accessible for other scientist and researchers and that the project results function as basis for future top-level research on river connectivity.